 Every member is required to read through the entirety of the game manual.
 We familiarize ourselves with the game rules, robot restrictions, legal components, game elements, and everything else necessary to understand the challenge entirely.

-Based on the challenge and our resources, including time, machining resources, design/CAD bandwidth (how many designers and CADers we have), software development bandwidth, etc., we can develop a general idea of what tasks we can succesfully design our robot to accomplish during a match while also allowing enough time in the schedule for software development, debugging, troubleshooting, and drive practice.
+Based on the challenge and our resources, including time, machining resources, design/CAD bandwidth (how many designers and CADers we have), software development bandwidth, etc., developed a general idea of what tasks we could successfully design our robot to accomplish during a match while also allowing enough time in the schedule for software development, debugging, troubleshooting, and drive practice.